9-5/Zennit/README.md

 ## Screenshots

-Include screenshots of the application here
+Include screenshots of the application here.

 ## Features

--   Browse Reddit posts and comments in a clean and user-friendly interface.
+-   Browse Reddit posts and comments.
--   Add and remove subreddits from your personalized list.
+-   Add and remove subreddits from the sidebar.
--   View posts sorted by Hot, New, Top, and Rising.
+-   View posts sorted by different criteria (Hot, New, Top, Rising).
--   Dark and Light theme.
+-   Clean and user-friendly interface.
+-   Mobile-first design.
+-   PWA Compatibility
+-   Theme support

 ## Technologies Used